 Feline Friends animal rescue was in urgent need of funds to help support the cost of their spay and neuter program.
 Vicki, a volunteer with the organization, took action and started a fundraiser to collect donations for the program.
 She raised over three times the amount of her fundraising goal, collecting nearly $2,000.

 Get support for costly cat expenses

 No matter the reason, finding financial aid for your cats doesn’t need to be a stressful experience.
 Crowdfunding through GoFundMe can provide the easy answer to raising money for cat costs, and can help alleviate financial stress.
-With our 0% platform fee for organizers, you get to keep more of the money you raise.
 Sign up today to start your fundraiser, and feel confident knowing that you can find your feline friend the help they deserve.